boslagu/SDUI/README.md

 2. Flutter and IDE
 3. GoLang

+NOTE: Please check IP and ports in GoLang Service placed in main.go.
+Also check the IP and ports in Flutter App placed in main.dart.

 Instruction for backend service
 1. Create a database named as sdui_service
 2. Apply the script below for creating table